jboss-developer/jboss-eap-quickstarts/ejb-security-interceptors/README.md

         For Linux:  EAP7_HOME/bin/standalone.sh
         For Windows:  EAP7_HOME\bin\standalone.bat
 3. Review the `configure-security-domain.cli` file in the root of this quickstart directory.
-This script adds the `quickstart-domain` domain to the `security` subsystem in the server configuration and configures authentication access.
+This script adds the `quickstart-domain` security domain to the `security` subsystem in the server configuration and configures authentication access.
 Comments in the script describe the purpose of each block of commands.

 4. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing EAP7_HOME with the path to your server: